Precise neural network computation with imprecise analog devices

-Modern information technology requires increasing computational power to process massive amounts of data in real time.
-This rapidly growing need for computing power has led to the exploration of computing technologies beyond the predominant von Neumann architecture.
-In particular, due to the separation of memory and processing elements, traditional computing systems experience a bottleneck when dealing with problems involving great amounts of high-dimensional data \cite{backus1978,indiveri2015memory}, such as image processing, object recognition, probabilistic inference, or speech recognition.
-These problems can often best be tackled by conceptually simple but powerful and highly parallel methods, such as deep neural networks (DNNs), which in recent years have delivered state-of-the-art performance on exactly those applications \cite{lecun2015deep,Schmidhuber15}.
-DNNs are characterized by stereotypical and simple operations at each unit, of which many can be performed in parallel.
-For this reason they map favorably e.g. onto the processing style of graphics processing units (GPUs) \cite{scherer2010accelerating}.
-The large computational demands of DNNs have simultaneously sparked interest in methods that make neural network inference faster and more power efficient, whether through new algorithmic inventions \cite{han2015deep, hinton2015distilling, courbariaux2015binaryconnect}, dedicated digital hardware implementations \cite{cavigelli2015origami,gokhale2014240,chen2014dadiannao}, or by taking inspiration from real nervous systems \cite{farabet2012comparison,oconnor2013real,merolla668,indiveri2015neuromorphic,neil2016efficient}.
+The growing need for computing power has led to the exploration of computing technologies beyond the predominant von Neumann architecture.
+In particular, due to the separation of memory and processing elements, traditional computing systems experience a bottleneck when dealing with problems involving great amounts of high-dimensional data \cite{backus1978,indiveri2015memory}, such as image processing, probabilistic inference, or speech recognition.
+These problems are often best tackled by conceptually simple but powerful and highly parallel models, such as deep neural networks (DNNs), which have delivered state-of-the-art performance on exactly those applications \cite{lecun2015deep}.
+The fact that DNNs are characterized by stereotypical and simple operations at each unit, which often can be performed in parallel, makes them compatible with the processing style of graphics processing units (GPUs) \cite{scherer2010accelerating}.
+The large computational demands of DNNs have simultaneously sparked interest in methods that make neural network inference faster and more power efficient, whether through new algorithmic inventions \cite{han2015deep, hinton2015distilling, courbariaux2015binaryconnect}, dedicated digital hardware implementations \cite{cavigelli2015origami,gokhale2014240,chen2014dadiannao,moons2018binareye}, or by taking inspiration from real nervous systems \cite{farabet2012comparison,oconnor2013real,merolla668,indiveri2015neuromorphic,pei2019towards}.